-Purchase carbon offsets to 'cancel out' remaining emissions.
-These offsets are generated from activities that prevent. reduce, or remove emissions from being
+Purchase carbon offets to 'cancel out' remaining emissions.
+These offsets are generated from activities that prevent, reduce, or remove emissions from being released into the atmosphere.

 Carbon offset projects go beyond emission reduction, avoidance or removal - They can also achieve a range of environmental, economic, cultural and social benefits, called non-carbon benefits (formerly co-benefits).
 This can include greater biodiversity, local employment, and improved health and education outcomes.